Chart Color Schemes

 Infrastructure

-Blaxland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Blaxland has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No factors impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially affect this area.
-Notable projects include Nepean River Masterplan Precinct (Emu Plains Side), Westfield Penrith Entertainment Expansion, M12 Motorway - Western Package (M12 West), and Digital Western Parkland City.
-The following list details those most likely to be relevant.
+No changes can impact an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+A total of 0 projects have been identified by AreaSearch as potentially influencing the area.
+Significant projects include Nepean River Masterplan Precinct (Emu Plains Side), Westfield Penrith Entertainment Expansion, M12 Motorway - Western Package (M12 West), and Digital Western Parkland City.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.